pinoaffe/org-vcard/README.md

 *Author:* Alexis <flexibeast@gmail.com>, Will Dey <will123dey@gmail.com><br>
 *URL:* [https://github.com/flexibeast/org-vcard](https://github.com/flexibeast/org-vcard)<br>

+*This project is currently unmaintained, and needs a new maintainer.
+If you wish to take maintainership, please email Alexis.*

 `org-vcard` is a package for exporting and importing [vCards](https://en.wikipedia.org/wiki/Vcard) from within [GNU Emacs](https://www.gnu.org/software/emacs/)' [Org